 Decrease Headache and Migraine Pain and Restore Normal TMJ Function

 When headaches or migraines develop or worsen because of TMD, addressing the malfunction of the TMJ can help soothe the pain.
 However, it can be difficult to know for sure whether headaches or migraines are related to a problem with your TMJ.
 That is why the expertise of Headache & TMJ Center of New Jersey is so valuable.
-Dr. Stein has spent years studying and treating TMD, and he knows how to identify the link between headaches, migraines and TMJ problems.
+Dr. Ivan & Allan Stein have spent years studying and treating TMD, and they know how to identify the link between headaches, migraines and TMJ problems.

-If you think TMD is causing your headaches or migraines, Dr. Stein will go over your history and frequency of symptoms, take down your complete medical history and perform a comprehensive jaw examination.
-Based on the findings, the doctor can confirm or rule out TMD.
+If you think TMD is causing your headaches or migraines, Drs.
+Stein will go over your history and frequency of symptoms, take down your complete medical history and perform a comprehensive jaw examination.
+Based on the findings, the doctors can confirm or rule out TMD.

-Treating TMD looks different for everyone, but in general, Dr. Stein and our team prefer simple, reversible treatments over more invasive, irreversible therapies.
-Whenever appropriate, we start by recommending behavior modifications, such as eating soft foods or applying heat or cold therapy to an overworked jaw.
+Treating TMD looks different for everyone, but in general, Drs.
+Stein and their team prefer simple, reversible treatments over more invasive, irreversible therapies.
+Whenever appropriate, they start by recommending behavior modifications, such as eating soft foods or applying heat or cold therapy to an overworked jaw.
 Physical therapy is another first-line treatment for TMD.

 Complete Care for Patients With TMD